This post may contain affiliate links, from which we earn an income.

 After using a composting toilet, you throw a handful of natural material into the compost chamber.
 The material covers the waste and helps it to break down, and prevents smells from rising.

-This type of toilet is expensive and some models need 12v to run a small ventilation fan which is a sustainable option if you use solar power.
+This type of toilet is a good option if you’re touring or travelling where chemical toilet points are few and far between.
+Some models need 12v to run a small ventilation fan which is a sustainable option if you use solar power.

 Macerator & Vacuum Flush Toilets